OverviewThe estructure of the range:

 The option of the full great itinerary is difficult but many people make some stages in different week-ends or years for enjoy of the landscapes.
 Generally the path don't traverse the main peaks, it follow the easier itinerary to connect the stages.

-The GR-11 Trail project: other of the reason to make this page is the posibility to write some information about this important route.
+: other of the reason to make this page is the posibility to write some information about this important route.
 My friend "eza" and me we'll write the stages in 5 or 6 parts.
 Our intention is make the full trail with the next index:

 -GR11-Trail (I): Cabo Higuer-Zuriza-"The green Mountains".